awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

    --from-literal=iam_role=${ROLE_ARN}
    ```

-1. Deploy your application through Helm with the secret name as input and verify the application is able to call License Manager APIs to perform entitlement checks\.
-For Helm and deployment spec changes, refer to Step 9 in [Integrating an AWS Marketplace for Containers Anywhere product with License Manager](#containers-anywhere-integrate-with-LM)\.
+1. Deploy your application through Helm with the secret name as input and verify that the application can call License Manager API operations to perform entitlement checks\.
+For Helm and deployment specification changes, refer to Step 9 in [Integrating an AWS Marketplace for Containers Anywhere product with License Manager](#containers-anywhere-integrate-with-LM)\.

 ## Testing License Manager integration on Amazon EKS<a name="container-testing-LM-integration-EKS"></a>

-License Manager integration can also be tested on Amazon EKS to ensure the application can call License Manager APIs without the license config secret and the service account can be used to setup IRSA and provide relevant credentials to the application\.
+You can also test License Manager integration on Amazon EKS\.
+Test to make sure that the application can call License Manager API operations without the license configuration secret\.
+Also make sure that the service account can be used to set up IRSA and provide relevant credentials to the application\.

 **To test a License Manager integration on Amazon EKS**

-1. Create a test license in a test seller account with desired entitlements\.
+1. Create a test license in a test seller account with the desired entitlements\.
 See [CreateLicense API reference](https://docs.aws.amazon.com/license-manager/latest/APIReference/API_CreateLicense.html) to set up your test license or use the following script to create one and create a license grant to a test buyer account to consume the license\.
 The following script uses test seller account credentials\.

    ```
    read -p 'AWS Account for test buyer: ' TEST_BUYER_ACCOUNT_ID